 “Adopt the pace of nature: her secret is patience.” – Ralph Waldo Emerson

 It takes slow and methodical fieldcraft to get near animals in the wild.
-In some countries, like many in Africa, animals are pretty used to jeeps and 4×4s, but you still need the patience to get close.
+In some countries, like many in Africa, animals are pretty used to jeeps and 4×4s, but you still need patience to get close.
 The main goal of wildlife photography is to capture images of relaxed species doing natural things as you approach.

 I start out with a few banker shots with the longest lens I have.
-I also shoot the wider environmental images showing animals in their habitat first.
+I also shoot wider environmental images showing animals in their habitat first.
 Then I edge closer and gauge the animal’s reaction.
 They will take notice of you – seeing movement is one of their best defence mechanisms, after all.
 At this point, I wait to see if the animal goes back to doing what it was doing when I started.
-If it does, I edge a little closer then wait.
+If it does, I edge a little closer and then wait.
 I might take an image or two before continuing the slow progress.
 Continue this for as long as it is safe for both you and the animal.
 If you cause it to get up and walk away, you have gone too far and have caused distress which isn’t great

 9. Be ruthless when editing

 The social media world is filled with enough poorly lit and badly composed photographs.
 To get noticed and elevate your work above that level, you need to become your work’s harshest critic.
 Emotion for your work needs to be thrown out the window, and you need to learn to embrace the delete button.
 If it is not of a high standard, delete the image.